Read all about Europe Day 2017. and discover the amazing animals that call this continent home.

 To be sure you are not encouraging such animal exploitation, we recommend you do not visit or support any attractions or circus acts where wild animals are involved.

-Instead, volunteer to help support conservation efforts and put a stop to the mistreated animals for good!
+Instead, volunteer in Europe to help support conservation efforts and put a stop to the mistreated animals for good!